 Dress Code

-We have no dress code.
 Some folks wear t-shirts, shorts and flip flops.
 Others wear polo shirts with jeans or Dockers.
 Dresses are great.
-Once in a blue moon you'll see a guy or two in a suit and tie.
-Our main teaching pastor prefers hawaiian shirts, Levis and Vans or his favorite cowboy boots.
-Wear whatever makes you comfortable, but remember modesty is always good.
+Once in a blue moon you'll see a guy in a suit and tie.
+Our main teaching pastor loves hawaiian shirts, Levis and Cole Haan shoes.
+Wear whatever makes you comfortable, but remember modesty is a biblical virtue.

 Parking